About the PhD programme

 • Networking with active research groups - preferably international groups

-• A thesis and public defense of the thesis
+• A thesis and public defence of the thesis

 The stages of the PhD programme